ex0dus-0x/pwdcheck/README.md

 # pwdcheck

-Small command-line utility (and hopefully browser plugin) that criticizes your password choices (for the sake of security!)
+Small utility that criticizes your password choices (for the sake of security!)

 ## Introduction

 `pwdcheck` is an opinionated password checkup utility and generator that consumes a potential password you want to use, actively judges it against some criteria, and generates statistics from that criteria set, and outputs them for your consumption.

 ### Use Cases

+__NOTE__: this is not super serious software!
+Just represents some experimenting around when learning more about modern password breach mitigations.

 * Password strength checking for mission-critical webapps
 * Data analysis on breached credential datasets